Skip to content

 Cost Comparison

 Grillz can range from cheap to absolutely wild.
-Basic grillz might run a few hundred dollars.
+Basic grillz might run a few hundred pounds.
 Custom gold or platinum grillz can cost thousands.
 Diamond-encrusted pieces?
 Sky's the limit.
 Some people drop tens of thousands on elaborate custom grillz.

 So if budget is a concern, gems are definitely the more accessible option.
 Grillz are an investment.